-Plasmatreat, a manufacturer of plasma treatment systems, recently did a study on various substrates to demonstrate how materials respond to the same preparation approach.
+Plasmatreat, a manufacturer of plasma treatment systems, completed a study on various substrates to demonstrate how materials respond to the same preparation approach.

 Images courtesy of Jonathan Schnur and Khoren Sahagian at Plasmatreat